 161 Commonwealth Avenue, University of Massachusetts, Amherst, MA 01003

-Graduates may receive one commemorative medal for each degree earned (i.e. dual-degree not double or triple-majors).
+Graduates may receive one commemorative medal for each degree earned (i.e. dual-degree recipients, which is substantively different from those who complete multiple majors).

 What to wear

 You will wear your cap and gown during the ceremony.
-The Recreation Center has air-conditioning, but keep in mind that the room will warm up with the large audience we have and more so if it is unseasonably warm outside or if the sun is shining.
-The building's set temperature will be adjusted as needed, but you are best served by planning to add or subtract layers as needed.
+The Recreation Center has air-conditioning, but keep in mind that the room will warm up with the large audience and more so if it is unseasonably warm outside or if the sun is shining.
+The building's temperature will be adjusted as needed, but you are best served by planning to add or subtract layers.